jinhongjung/pyrwr/README.md

 ppr.read_graph(input_graph)
 r = ppr.compute(seeds, c, epsilon, max_iters)
 ```
-In this case, `seeds` is the list of seeds.
+In this case, `seeds` is the list of seeds. `r` is the PPR score vector w.r.t. `seeds`.
+`r` is used for personalized node ranking related to all seeds in the `seeds` list.

-For a PageRank query, use the following snippet:
+For the PageRank query, use the following snippet:
 ```python
 from pyrwr.pagerank import PageRank